D.C. Area Educators for Social Justice

 On Saturday, August 17, D.C.
 Area Educators for Social Justice (DCAESJ) hosted the third annual Social Justice Curriculum Fair at Inspired Teaching Demonstration School.
 Educators from all over the D.C. area — and a few from Baltimore, Philadelphia, New York City, and New Jersey — gathered to participate in powerful educator-led workshops, connect with local organizations supporting social justice education, and learn more about DCAESJ in preparation for the 2024–2025 school year.

-Vanessa Williams, program manager for DCAESJ, and Nzinga Tull, Teaching for Change board chair, grounded attendees in how this year’s fair exemplified the powerful social justice work that Teaching for Change has boldly championed for 35 years.
+Vanessa Williams, program manager for DCAESJ, and Nzinga Tull, Teaching for Change board chair, grounded attendees in how this year’s fair exemplified the vibrant social justice work that Teaching for Change has boldly championed for 35 years.
 Nzinga stated,

 See this content in the original post